 While the swampy marshes and wetlands of the Everglades may not be the first place that comes to mind in the fall, it’s truly one of the best national parks to visit in October.

 The daily summer rainstorms have passed, and the heat and humidity are much lower making outdoor adventures way more comfortable.
-And bonus — hurricane season has finally come to an end (hurray!).
+And bonus — hurricane season is drawing to a close, especially in the latter half of the month (hurray!).